GitDoppler/Superlist-Hero/README.md

-# PErsonal Project - Superlist Hero Recreation
+# Personal Project - Superlist Hero Recreation

 This is my recreation of the hero section of [Superlist](https://www.superlist.com/), done with basic HTML, CSS and JS.
 I tried my best to make it as simillar as possible.